improvein/personal-cryptofolio/README.md

 Personal Portfolio for crypto assets.

-This app allows you to track your portfolio registering all the transactions for each asset you have.
+This mobile app allows you to track your portfolio registering all the transactions for each asset you have.
 It is very similar to many others that exists in the market, but with focus on privacy and data availability.

 We think it's worth having a portfolio manager that allows you to keep your information isolated and private from anyone else.